UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Does UKCloud offer encryption on the VM?

-Not by default but, if it's required, you can implement it using technology of your choice.
+Not by default but, if it's required, you can implement it using technology of your choice inside the VM's OS.

 ### Is UKCloud's encryption service available for UKCloud for VMware?